Abma’s Farm is a privately owned, family-run business.

-There are several factors why we abide by this policy, including: GAP regulations, the safety of our own farm animals, and the safety of our patrons.
+There are several factors why we abide by this policy, including: GAP regulations, the safety of your animals, the safety of our own farm animals, and the safety of our patrons.

 Definition of a service animal, as per the Americans with Disabilities Act website: A service animal is any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not considered service animals.

 The crime deterrent effects of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship are not considered work or tasks under the definition of a service animal.

 We may ask an individual with a disability to remove a service animal if the animal is not housebroken or is out of control and the individual is not able to control it.
 A service animal must have a harness, leash or other tether, unless the handler is unable to use a tether because of a disability or the use of a tether would interfere with the service animal’s ability to safely perform its work or tasks.
 In these cases, the service animal must be under the handler’s control through voice commands, hand signals, or other effective means.
 If a service animal is excluded, the individual with a disability must still be offered the opportunity to obtain goods, services, and accommodations without having the service animal on the premises.

 The work or tasks performed by a service animal must be directly related to the individual’s disability.
 Examples of work or tasks include, but are not limited to: